StableCredit/stable-credit/README.md

 Network members are granted access to credit by network operators via the `AccessManager`.
 Operators are also responsible for managing network configurations in order to promote healthy network activity.

 Network fee configurations are stored in the `FeeManager`.
-Each time credits are transacted, fees are collected by the `FeeManager` and disbursed to either the `ReservePool` or the `SavingsPool`.
+Each time credits are transacted, fees are collected by the `FeeManager` and disbursed to the `ReservePool`.

-The `ReservePool` is most responsible for securing credit lines using collateral supplied by transaction fees.
+The `ReservePool` is most responsible for securing credit lines accross networks using collateral supplied by transaction fees.
 The reserve has three major components: Credit collateral used to reimburse network credit defaults, a withdrawable operator balance, and a SOURCE sink used as a medium for future cross network credit swaps.

-The `SavingsPool` is responsible for providing members the opportunity to participate in removing credits from circulation in order to burn away bad debt and preserve the endogenous supply.
-Savers are rewarded for participating in "voluntary demurrage" via a cut of network transaction fees.

 ---

 ## Contracts:

 - `StableCredit`: An ERC20 extension that includes logic for credit lines and default managment.
+- `AccessManager`: An extension of the Open Zeppelin "AccessControl" contract, responsible for granting and revoking network member and operator addresses.
 - `FeeManager`: Collects and routes fees to the configured pools.
-- `SavingsPool`: Removes credits from circulation in exchange for fee tokens to account for credit defaults.
 - `ReservePool`: Responsible for storing, converting, and transfering network transaction fees according to configuration.
-- `AccessManager`: An extension of the Open Zeppelin "AccessControl" contract, responsible for granting and revoking network member and operator addresses.

 # 🏄‍♂️ Quick Start